Le guide ultime de la vente d'une entreprise

 Choosing between selling assets and selling shares

-It is important to understand the differences between selling assets and selling stocks.
-Each has its advantages and disadvantages, as well as distinct tax implications.
-Consult experts to determine which method is most beneficial for your specific situation.
+It's important to understand the differences between selling assets and selling shares.
+Each has its own advantages and disadvantages, as well as distinct tax implications.
+Consult with experts to determine which method is most beneficial for your specific situation.

 Sale of assets

-Asset sales involve the sale of the company's individual assets, such as property, equipment, and patents.
+Asset sales involve the sale of a company's individual assets, such as property, equipment, and patents.
 Buyers may prefer this method to avoid liabilities and debts associated with the business.

 Benefits